madcodemonkey/Azure.Search/CustomMongoDbIndexer/README.md

    - MongoAtlasConnectionString - This is a connection string to an Atlas Mongo DB.
 This is needed to monitor the change stream on the database.
 This only works with ATLAS MongoDB databases (see comments in the worker below)
 1. Update the local.settings.json entries with information from the Azure Portal
    - CognitiveSearchKey - Get the Primary or Secondary admin key from the Azure Portal.
 See Setting section and the "Keys" item.
-   - CognitiveSearchName - This is what you called the cognitive search when you created it in the portal (e.g., mycoolcogsearch).
+   - CognitiveSearchEndPoint - The name of your cognitive search instance (e.g., https://[your-service-name].search.windows.net)

 ## Step 2: WorkerServiceMongoIndexer Setup
 1. You'll need a MongoDB Atlas account to run this.